 Lines (Brush Strokes)

 The potters of the Early Ming period used calligraphic strokes to draw the motifs.
 To execute the strokes, the brush is held upright to write with its brush tip.
 By combining writing and stippling movements, brushstrokes are created which can be described as round, wet, soft, elastic and rhythmic.
 The lines shows variation in thickness.
 This style of brush strokes was used generally till the Zhengde period.
-There are still some from Jiajing or later which used calligraphic strokes but could be singled out by by applying additional dating guidelines.
+There are still some from Jiajing or later which used such calligraphic strokes but could be singled out by after considering the additional dating guidelines.

 Examples of Ming blue and white using calligraphic strokes